 There are so many varieties of kimchi to choose from that you might need help wrapping your head around it.
 The massive flavor variety can make it easy to design your perfect meal.
 These rice bowls are super customizable, with tons of toppings and sauces to go alongside your kimchi of choice.

 Kimchi is rich in vitamins and beneficial probiotics.
-Eating just a small portion of kimchi will refresh your system and benefit your gut bacteria.
+Eating just a small portion of kimchi will refresh your system and benefit your gut health.
 However you prepare your kimchi rice bowls, they will be a refreshing and filling meal.
 These rice bowls are perfect for boosting your performance and energy.

 Not all kimchi has the same probiotic benefits.
-If you want to give your gut the best boost, preparing your own kimchi can be a fun way to do so.
+If you want to give your gut the best boost, preparing your kimchi can be a fun way to do so.
 Aside from being incredibly healthy, homemade kimchi has the added benefit of flavoring it in any way you like.

 Ingredients for a Kimchi Rice Bowl